upasadena/interactive-cyoa-tutorial/docs/reference/index.md

 the topmost parent Row closes not just any Rows that depend on it, but also Rows that depend on the topmost Row's dependent, and so on and so forth.

-To do this, use [Selected Choice][sc] requirements for each nesting level.
+To do this, use [Selected Choice] requirements for each nesting level.

 === "After"